To follow along with the R-based demo in class, click here for the companion R-script.

 }

 Now that we have a likelihood function, we need to search parameter space for the parameter set that maximizes the log-likelihood of the observed data.
-Luckily, there are plenty of computational algorithms that can do this.
-We will look at this in detail in the optimization lecture.
-For now, we just need to know that these fancy algorithms exist, and that they can be harnessed using the ‘optim()’ function in R.
+Luckily, there are fast algorithms that can do this for us- for example, the algorithms implemented in the ‘optim()’ function in R.

-The “optim()” function in R wants (1) a likelihood function, (2) a set of free parameters, along with starting values for these parameters, bundled into a named vector object (3) any other ancillary variables that the likelihood function requires, and (4) parameters specifying aspects of the optimization algorithm (e.g., which numerical algorithm to use, whether to maximize rather than minimize).
+The “optim()” function in R wants (1) a likelihood function, (2) a named vector of free parameters, along with their starting values (3) any other ancillary variables that the likelihood function requires, and (4) parameters specifying aspects of the optimization algorithm (e.g., which numerical algorithm to use, whether to maximize rather than minimize).

 Let’s find the MLE for the three parameters in the cars example!!